The Mare and Foal: From Womb to Weaning

 Learn more

-During the breaks, the meals, and the social event, our sponsors will be waiting for you to answer all your questions, renew existing relationships and perhaps negotiate a great deal.
+Throughout the breaks, meals, and social events, our sponsors eagerly await your presence to address any inquiries, nurture existing relationships, and potentially offer you interesting deals.
 The commercial booths are conveniently placed around the courtyard and the ever so friendly representatives will help you with all your queries.

 See all sponsors